legends-of-sol/whitepaper/README.md

 ### The Chooser

 The Chooser is a platform that will allow NFT owners to personalize and upgrade their NFTs with hot-swappable traits.
 All of the traits of Legends, are going to be made up of an assortment of the best traits across the Solana NFT ecosystem, a set of Legendary Solana NFT traits if you will.
-This also opens the door for our partner projects to have official partner traits that can further build attention, where we can make project specific experiences based on traits from specific collections to generate collabs and engagement.
+This also opens the door for our partner projects to have official partner traits that can further build attention, where we can make project specific experiences based on traits from specific collections to generate colabs and engagement.
 Combined with a market place API and the ability to engineer NFT collections imbued with different token and trait mechanics, the trait mechanics will be like nothing thats ever been built in the NFT space on any chain in the history of crypto.

 ### Sentiment Analysis of NFTs